ItsAnkit/cs-notes/elasticsearch.md

     No internal security
     Limited support for advanced computation in DB.
     Data availability is weak.
-    not durable as backups are not high priority
+    not durable as backups are not high priority.
+    If your application needs to update records frequently, then Elasticsearch may not be the right technology to use

 #### Reserved Fields in document
     _index